-- 2. To ratify the appointment of KPMG LLP as our independent registered public accounting firm for our fiscal year ending December 31, 2023; - 3.
+- 1. To elect ten directors to the Board of Directors; - 2.
+To ratify the appointment of KPMG LLP as our independent registered public accounting firm for our fiscal year ending December 31, 2023; - 3.
 To approve, on an advisory, non-binding basis, the compensation of our named executive officers; - 4.
-To approve, on an advisory, non-binding basis, the frequency with which stockholders will vote on executive compensation (once every one, two or three years); and - To transact any other business that may properly come before the Annual Meeting or any adjournment or postponement of the Annual Meeting.
+To approve, on an advisory, non-binding basis, the frequency with which stockholders will vote on executive compensation (once every one, two or three years); and - 5.
+To transact any other business that may properly come before the Annual Meeting or any adjournment or postponement of the Annual Meeting.